8 Questions to Answer Before You Pay a Debt Collection

 When banks and other businesses have trouble collecting payment from debtors, they hire a debt collection agency to collect the debt.
 Whatever debt collectors choose to do to pursue a debt, they must always abide by the Fair Debt Collection Practices Act.

 The FTC receives hundreds of complaints about collectors calling outside the allowed times.
-It's possible that there are more instances of these illegal calls; consumers may not have complained to the FTC about them
+It's possible that there are more instances of these illegal calls; consumers may not have complained to the FTC about them.

 You have the right to stop debt collection calls.
 A request over the phone isn't enough, though.
-To keep a collector from calling you, make your request in writing.
+To keep a collector from calling you, you must make your request in writing.
 Send a cease and desist letter telling the collector not to contact you.
 Keep in mind a cease and desist letter only works for that specific collector.
 You'll have to send a separate letter to each collection agency that's calling you.

 Don't take for granted that the debt actually belongs to you just because a debt collector says so.
 The Consumer Financial Protection Bureau says one of the top complaints about debt collectors is that they're collecting the wrong debt from the wrong person.